verrazzano/docs/content/en/docs/guides/migrate/install/nginx/_index.md

 </div>
 {{< /clipboard >}}

-The recipes below give examples of changing the configuration using Helm overrides.

 ### Helm overrides recipes

-The following sections show you how to override certain ingress-controller default settings.
-These overrides should be put into a file and passed into helm using the `-f` argument.
+The following recipes show you how to override certain ingress-controller default settings.
+These overrides should be put into a file and passed into `helm` using the `-f` option.

 #### Install ingress-controller from a private registry
 **TBD** - need OCNE module private registry example

-#### Configure NGINX controller configuration
+#### Configure NGINX controller
 Override one or more custom [configuration](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/) options to NGINX.

-For example, apply the following overrides to set the log format for json output.
+For example, apply the following overrides to set the log format for JSON output.

 {{< clipboard >}}
 <div class="highlight">